The 8 BEST Compost Bins For An Apartment

 How to choose the best compost bin for the apartment?

-Apartment composting is an easy and effective way to reduce your food waste.
+Apartment composting is an easy and effective way to reduce your food waste, plus, it can drastically reduce your contributions to greenhouse gas emissions.

-We will explore the features of the containers and how to start composting in your apartment (3 different methods!)
+We will explore the features of the containers and how to start composting in your apartment (3 different methods).

 First, we will go through some casual bins that will collect your food scraps.
 Then, we will focus on other types of containers that can do all the compost work, from start to finish, even in a small apartment.